Tramshy/tex-pixelation-baking/README.md

 * Allows for batching to help the baking process

 ## Usage
 Before baking, check your render settings.
-You don't have to worry about most render settings, as they will be set and reset automatically when using the add-on, but you must manually decide to use either the CPU or GPU.
-I recommend for most people to use the GPU, but it depends somewhat from computer to computer and how many objects are being processed at once.
-To do this you first have to switch your `Render Engine` from `Eevee` to `Cycles`, then switch from CPU to GPU Compute.
+You will not have to worry about most render settings, as they will be set and reset automatically when using the add-on, but you must manually decide to use either the CPU or GPU.
+I have found the best results with the CPU, but it depends somewhat from computer to computer and how many objects are being processed at once.
+To switch between the two, you first have to switch your `Render Engine` from `Eevee` to `Cycles`, then you can switch between CPU and GPU Compute.

 To use the add-on, simply press 'N' and you can access the add-on settings under the `Tool` sub-menu.
 After adjusting the settings, select all objects you want to pixelate and press `Pixelate and Bake`.
 This will result in each object getting a new texture created and saved at your specified save location.